shizhan1109/Athena-yellow/README.md

 ## KPIs
-- At least one sensor.
+- MotionTracking sensor.
 Shaking on, shaking off.
-Fast screen switch.
+A fast way to switch on and off screen.
 - At least one actuator.
 Resolution, latency.
 - Use non-trivial wireless networking.
 MQTT trans image.
 - Auto wifi connecting, no password needed even for a encrypt wifi.